-These observations have revealed that SMGs are a heterogeneous population, exhibiting significant scatter relative to the star-forming main sequence \citep{michalowski2017, shim2022}, yet they are consistently massive, dust-obscured star-forming galaxies.
-850 $\micron$-selected SMGs typically possess stellar masses of $\sim 10^{10-12}$ M$_\odot$, with a median near $10^{11}$ M$_\odot$, and reside in massive dark matter halos \citep[$\gtrsim 10^{13} h^{-1}$ M$_\odot$;][]{chen2016, an2019, lim2020}.
+These observations have revealed that SMGs are a heterogeneous population, exhibiting significant scatter relative to the star-forming main sequence \citep{shim2022}, yet they are consistently massive, dust-obscured star-forming galaxies.
+850 $\micron$-selected SMGs typically possess stellar masses of $\sim 10^{10-12}$ M$_\odot$, with a median near $10^{11}$ M$_\odot$, and reside in massive dark matter halos ($\gtrsim 10^{13} h^{-1}$ M$_\odot$; \citealp{lim2020, stach2021}).
 Their star formation rates (SFRs) range from tens to thousands of solar masses per year.
 Sustaining such an active process requires substantial gas reservoirs, with typical SMGs hosting gas masses of $\sim 10^{11}$ M$_\odot$ and gas fractions $\gtrsim$ 0.5-0.9 \citep{miettinen2017, birkin2021, liao2024}, fueled either by major mergers or environmental accretion.
 Their high redshift, dust obscuration, and intense star formation result in extremely red colors and high infrared luminosities $\gtrsim 10^{12-13}$ L$_\odot$, with cold dust temperatures of 20-40 K \citep{swinbank2014, dud2020}.
-SMGs also show elevated X-ray detection rates.
-The literature shows active galactic nucleus (AGN) are common in SMGs, with incidence rates of 20–40\% \citep{alexander2005, alexander2008, pope2008, laird2010, georgantopoulos2011, johnson2013, wang2013, umehata2015}, and brighter SMGs are more likely to host AGN \citep{wang2013, cowie2018, lim2020}.
+The fraction of SMGs hosting active galactic nuclei (AGNs) has been a subject of debate in earlier studies.
+Initial work suggested AGN fractions as high as 20–40\% \citep{alexander2005, pope2008, laird2010, georgantopoulos2011, johnson2013, wang2013}.
+However, studies in the ALMA era have revealed that these earlier estimates were likely inflated.
+More recent analyses indicate that the AGN fraction among SMGs is below 20\%, typically in the range of $\sim$ 15-20\% \citep{wang2013, an2019, stach2019, uematsu2025}.
+Moreover, brighter and more massive SMGs appear more likely to host AGNs \citep{wang2013, cowie2018, lim2020}.
+SMGs residing in high-redshift large-scale structures may also exhibit elevated AGN fractions \citep{umehata2015}.
+Additionally, SMGs hosting AGNs show a higher incidence of major mergers \citep{uematsu2025}, suggesting that major mergers play a key role in triggering black hole activity in these systems.
 In some cases, SMGs are also identified as optically-selected quasars, where concurrent black hole growth and star formation drive rapid galaxy evolution \citep{alexander2005, alexander2005_nature}.
 These characteristics strongly suggest that SMGs are progenitors of present-day massive elliptical galaxies, which hosting supermassive black holes (SMBHs) at their centers \citep{genzel2003, simpson2017, lim2020b}.